Trones21/Envato-Scraper/README.md

-# EnvatoAnalytics
+# Envato Scraper
-Analytics platform for sellers on the Envato Marketplace
+Scraping sales data on the Envato Marketplace